FAQ

 Who are the DP and Gaffer?

 The DP is the Director of Photography.
-They’re responsible for the “look” and overall feel of the finished scenes in the Film.
-They select the Lenses for the Camera, work with the Director to orchestrate the Camera “moves” and frame the shot (Close-up; Wide; Establishing; etc.).
+They’re responsible for the “look” and overall feel of the finished scenes in the film.
+They select the lenses for the camera, work with the Director to orchestrate the camera moves and frame the shot (close-up, wide, establishing, etc.).

 What is a Call Sheet?